-Herberton, a town of nearly 1000 people, is 75 km west of Innisfail and 60 km south-west of Cairns.
+Herberton, a town, is 75 km west of Innisfail and 60 km south-west of Cairns.
 It is situated on the Wild River, a tributary of the Herbert River.

 In 1864 the Herbert River was charted by George Dalrymple and later named by the surveyor-general, A.C.
 Gregory, after Queensland's first premier (1860), Sir Robert Herbert.

 During the late 1870s John Newell, formerly involved in tin mining at Stanthorpe, prospected in the Tinaroo district, north-east of Herberton.
 Guided by John Atherton, Newell and a companion, William Jack, found a tin lode at Herberton in 1880.
 The nearest watercourse, Wild River, is a tributary of the Herbert, and treating them as the one stream Newell named the place Herberton.
 The mine was known as the Great Northern tin lode.
 Newell and Jack's former employer, John Moffat, set about developing the tin mine which almost immediately yielded spectacular profits.
 The influx of population brought about a primary school and a school of arts (1881), Jack and Newell's store (1882) which became a chain throughout north Queensland, and a hospital (1884).